-Why is it not enough just to promote already green activities?
+Why is it not enough to simply focus on supporting activities that are already green?

-How can Transition Finance help us achieve our climate goals?
+How will transition finance help us to reach our climate goals?

-Another challenge of transition finance is to avoid so-called lock-in effects for carbon-intensive technologies.
-Lock-in effects can result from investments in new, but still carbon-intensive industrial plants with long lifetimes.
-This is when these emit slightly less CO2 than existing plants, but remain running for a long time after installation, making new investments in cleaner technologies unprofitable in the long run.
+Another challenge facing transition finance is avoiding what is known as the lock-in effect for carbon intensive technologies.
+Lock-in effects can result from investment in new, yet carbon-intensive industrial plants with long lifetimes.
+This is the case when these plants do in fact emit less carbon than existing plants, but will remain in operation long after installation, making new investments in more environmentally friendly technology unprofitable over the long term.

-Can the EU taxonomy help to advance transition finance?
+Can the EU taxonomy help promote transition finance?

-To meet these challenges, we need a clear framework for transition finance.
-With the EU taxonomy, there is already a classification system for environmentally sustainable economic activities at the European level.
-However, the EU's efforts have so far focused primarily on promoting investments in economic sectors that are already considered "dark green".
-In its current design, the EU taxonomy thus has precisely the above-described shortcomings of not sufficiently reflecting dynamic transformation processes, let alone promoting them.
-Moreover, the taxonomy so far only represents a part of the overall economy.
-According to the EU Commission, about 40 percent of listed companies are currently covered by the taxonomy.
+In order to adequately respond to these challenges, we need a clear transition finance framework.
+It’s true that the EU taxonomy already provides a classification system for ecologically sustainable economic activities within the European Union.
+However, until now, EU efforts have been concentrated on funding investments in economic sectors that are already classified as dark green.
+That is to say that in its current form, the EU taxonomy has exactly the issue described above; it simply does not adequately reflect dynamic transformation processes, to say nothing of funding them.
+Not only that, the existing taxonomy covers only part of the overall economy.
+According to the European Commission, around 40 percent of listed companies are currently included within the taxonomy.